Make your garden more sustainable or your street a wildlife haven and, in the process, rewild the city.

 for my fees by emailing me at john.welsh@rewildingthecity.com.

-I charge one fee for both planting design and maintenance as there is rarely a gap between the two.
+I charge one fee for planting design and maintenance as there is rarely a gap between the two.

-What clients and neighbours say
+Testimonials from clients and neighbours

 “John has transformed my garden by choosing the right plants and showing me that, with careful maintenance, you can create a beautiful garden that will last for many years.“